Famous Last Words (My Chemical Romance song): Critical reception

 Additionally, "Famous Last Words" has been featured in rankings of My Chemical Romance's discography as a whole.
 The staff of Billboard included it in their list of the band's 15 best songs, with Taylor Weatherby commenting on the song's optimistic message in light of The Black Parades themes of death.
 Both Sam Law of Kerrang! and Tom Bryant, writing for Louder Sound identified "Famous Last Words" as the band's best song, with the latter describing the track as "haunting, angry, wistful, regretful, and imploring".
 Marianne Eloise, also of Louder Sound, ranked it fourth in her list of the band's twenty best songs, giving particular attention towards the track's positivity.
 Cassie Whitt and Jake Richardson of Loudwire, in a review of the band's entire discography, similarly placed the song fourth, with the former calling it the band's "butterfly effect song" due to its role in reinvigorating the band following Mikey Way's departure.
-Farrell ranked the song as the band's fifth-best song, while Spinks ranked it at number eight.
+Margaret Farrell of Stereogum ranked the song as the band's fifth-best song, while Chloe Spinks of Gigwise ranked it at number eight.
 Guitar Worlds Sam Roche specifically included "Famous Last Words" in his list of the band's six greatest guitar moments, highlighting its riff and restrained guitar solo.

-Chart performance
+Commercial performance

 In the United States, "Famous Last Words" debuted at No. 20 on the Bubbling Under Hot 100 Singles chart on the week of January 27, 2007, before peaking at No. 88 on the Billboard Hot 100 three weeks later.
 The single has additionally reached No. 4 on the Alternative Airplay chart and No. 23 on the Mainstream Rock chart.
-In 2025, the Recording Industry Association of America (RIAA) certified the song two-times platinum, indicating sales of 2,000,000 copies.
+In 2025, the Recording Industry Association of America (RIAA) certified the song two-times platinum.
 In Canada, "Famous Last Words" peaked at No. 3 on the Canada Rock chart, and reached No. 57 on the Canadian Hot 100.
 In addition, the track reached No. 2 on the Venezuelan Pop Rock chart.

 In the United Kingdom, the track debuted and topped the UK Rock & Metal Singles chart the week of January 27, 2007, and reached No. 8 on the UK Singles chart.
-The British Phonographic Industry (BPI) certified the song gold in 2022.
+The British Phonographic Industry (BPI) certified the song platinum in 2025.
 The song also reached No. 2 in Scotland.
 Throughout the rest of Europe, "Famous Last Words" reached No. 11 in Norway, No. 30 in Ireland, No. 37 in Sweden, No. 57 in Austria, No. 68 in Germany, and No. 84 in the Czech Republic.
-Additionally, "Famous Last Words" charted at No. 6 in New Zealand and at No. 20 in Australia; Recorded Music NZ certified the song platinum in 2024.
+Additionally, "Famous Last Words" charted at No. 6 in New Zealand and at No. 20 in Australia.
+Recorded Music NZ (RMNZ) certified the song platinum in 2024.